samchungy/eslint-plugin-import-zod/docs/rules/prefer-zod-namespace.md

 # Enforce namespace imports for zod (prefer-zod-namespace)

-This rule enforces using namespace imports for zod instead of named imports.
+This rule enforces using namespace imports for zod instead of named imports or default imports.
 Using namespace imports results in better tree-shaking and reduced bundle sizes.
+All default imports from 'zod' are converted to namespace imports regardless of the import name.

 ## Rule Details